dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 The EAP-EDHOC peers and EAP-EDHOC servers MUST comply with the requirements defined in Section 8 of {{RFC9528}}, including mandatory-to-implement cipher suites, signature algorithms, key exchange algorithms, and extensions.

 ## EAP State Machines

+It is worth remembering that the EAP state machine is defined in [RFC4137].
+However, the following considerations apply to EAP-EDHOC.

 The EAP-EDHOC server sends message_4 in an EAP-Request as a protected success result indication.